sreekmatta/cs5200_spring2018_the_vikings/README.md

-This repo contains the code for frontend of the MusicHubApp The backend code is located [here](https://github.com/sreekmatta/music-hub-app-backend) The backend code is deployed on [Heroku](https://music-hub-app-springboot.herokuapp.com/api/person)
+This repo contains the code for frontend of the MusicHubApp The backend code is located [here](https://github.com/sreekmatta/music-hub-app-backend) The backend is deployed on [Heroku](https://music-hub-app-springboot.herokuapp.com/api/person) The frontend is deployed on [Heroku](https://music-hub-app-angular.herokuapp.com/)

 ## Demo on [Youtube](https://youtu.be/JPWXj6A1Q_s)